-Students may be reimbursed for student organizations purchases less than \$500 made with a personal form of payment.
+Students may be reimbursed for student organizations purchases of no less than \$25 and no more than \$500 made with a personal form of payment.
 Requests for reimbursements must meet the following criteria.
 Any exception to the criteria below requires prior written approval from the Office of Student Life.

 - All reimbursement requests must be accompanied by an itemized receipt.
 Bank statements will not be accepted in lieu of an itemized receipt.
 Itemized receipts must include the vendor's name, items purchased, purchase total, and payment method. - For purchases of food, an attendee list or event marketing materials must be included with the receipts. - The total amount must be equal to or less than the total shown on the receipt(s) provided. - A student may not submit their own purchase request for reimbursement.
-An officer other than the individual being reimbursed must submit the purchase request in Engage. - Reimbursement requests must be submitted no later than 30 days from purchase date. - No reimbursement for individual purchases more than \$500. - No reimbursement for hotels, flights, train, bus, or rental car. - No reimbursement for registration fees (ex.
-Conference or tournament registration). - No reimbursement for the purchase of apparel or merchandise. - No reimbursement for any item that is a violation of policy (Code of Conduct, Student Organization Handbook, etc).
+An officer other than the individual being reimbursed must submit the purchase request in Engage. - Reimbursement requests must be submitted no later than 45 days from purchase date. - No reimbursement for individual purchases more than \$500. - No reimbursement for hotels, flights, train, bus, or rental car. - No reimbursement for registration fees (ex.
+Conference or tournament registration).

+- No reimbursement for the purchase of apparel or merchandise. - No reimbursement for any item that is a violation of policy (Code of Conduct, Student Organization Handbook, etc).
 This includes but is not limited to reimbursement for purchase of a prohibited item, for payment to a vendor that required a contract, for purchase of gift cards, etc.

 In order to be reimbursed, a student must complete their Expense Profile within the iBuy Concur system.
-The organization's officer who submits the reimbursement will be notified of the steps needed to complete the iBuy profile setup and should share this information with the individual needing reimbursement.
+The organization's officer who is submitting the request for reimbursement should follow the instruction here (https://ibuy.gwu.edu/expense-reporting-helpful-guidelines).
+Additional assistance can be provided by the Org Help Finance Team.